Dhruv-Garg79/Doom/README.md

 ```

 **Note:**
-Middleware will only allow request to go further if 200 response is returned in middleware.
+Middleware will only allow request to go further if 200 status code is returned in middleware.